 If you are using the USB for flashing the ESP32-S2, you need to change the channel for the console output from UART (default) to USB.

 Navigate to the option

 Channel for console output

-Change to the option (the default will be always UART):
+Change to the option (the default is always UART):